zandiarash/Arshid-Aspire-ApiDocs-Extensions/README.md

 ### If you are not familiar with Swagger, Scalar, OpenApi and similar tools please read from this article :
 [net-9-revolutionizing-documentation-of-apis-from-swashbuckle-to-scalar](https://dev.to/arashzandi/net-9-revolutionizing-documentation-of-apis-from-swashbuckle-to-scalar-527)

+## ⚙️ Requirements
+- .NET 9.0+
+- .NET Aspire 9.x

-## 🤝 Contributing is welcome
+## 🤝 Contributing
-If you would like to contribute, please feel free to create a Pull Request.
+Contributions are welcome!
+Feel free to open a Pull Request.